 “By assuming the responsibility for maintenance in-house, we could also ensure the highest level of quality control.”

 In addition to maintaining the Murfreesboro Aviation expanding fleet of aircraft, other aircraft owners began bringing their aircraft in for annual inspections, major inspections, AD compliance, avionics issues and upgrades, and minor discrepancy repair.
 To accommodate the growth of the maintenance business Jim continued to add mechanics and technicians.
 It’s always been the case that we have 3 or more IA’s on staff in addition to our A&P’s.
 It is also true that the overwhelming majority of our mechanics are pilots and aircraft owners.
 Our belief is that this allows our mechanics to understand and treat you as a colleague in aviation, not just as a customer.

-Shortly after opening our maintenance business, Cessna Aircraft was pleased to offer Murfreesboro Aviation the opportunity to earn the designation as an “Authorized Cessna Service Center”.
-While the numbers vary from year to year, about 30-40% of our business is on Cessna aircraft.
+Shortly after opening our maintenance business, Cessna Aircraft was pleased to offer Murfreesboro Aviation the opportunity to earn the designation as an “Authorized Cessna Service Center.”
+Shortly thereafter, Murfreesboro Aviation became an Authorized Beechcraft Service Center as well.
+While the numbers vary from year to year, about 50-60% of our business is on Cessna aircraft.
 We routinely maintain Piper, Beechcraft, Cirrus, Mooney, and other aircraft.
 Our services have grown as well to include avionics, full avionics panel cuts and rebuilds/upgrades, and many other capabilities.

 Trust on the Ground

 So, how did Jim go about employing that same “up here, it’s about trust” philosophy into the Murfreesboro Aviation maintenance business?
 We asked him…